openshift/special-resource-operator/docs/recipes.md

 when a chart is templated.
 SRO goes one step further and is using a specific naming scheme of templates to force ordering between any resource.

-A single file (template) in the templates direcotry represents a state if the file starts with a four digit number.
+A single file (template) in the templates' directory represents a state if the file starts with a four-digit number.
 Each of these files are treated as states that are executed in ascending numbering order.
 The ping-pong chart illustrates this.

-It is alos possible to mix states and non states in a chart.
+It is also possible to mix states and non states in a chart.
 The states are executed first and then the non-state templates.

 SRO has also some advanced waiting callbacks for resources, e.g. we can wait for